asdf-community/asdf-direnv/README.md

 asdf tools, primarily the PATH environment, but also any other variable exposed by your plugin (eg, MIX_HOME exposed by the asdf-elixir plugin).

-This way, the running `node` will not invoke the asdf-shim but the _real_ asdf-managed executable in PATH.
+This way, running `node` will not invoke the asdf-shim but the _real_ asdf-managed executable in PATH.
 Which will improve speed since version resolution is out of the way and made only once by `direnv` upon entering your project directory.
 Commands trying to find themselves in PATH will find their expected location.
 Also, no more _reshim_ needed upon `npm install`.